 The purpose of this article is to propose some preconfigured and ready-to-use virtual solutions, freely downloadable from the VMWARE virtual market.
 Solutions are proposed that include MySQL both as part of complete platforms (for example LAMP platforms, WordPress installations, Linux + Apache + MySQL + Rails platforms) and as only DB servers, in order to offer all users, enthusiasts, beginners and the experts of the ideas to take advantage of using MySQL through a pre-configured system of virtualization.

-One more virtual software available in global market as freeware.
-It is called as Oracle VM.
-Here you can find out more detail of What is Oracle VM.
-Keep connected with our Expert DBA Team Club blog for getting more and latest database news including Oracle DBA Tutorials, tips and guidance.
-You can see some of articles from blog page of Dbametrix too.
+One more virtual software available in the global market is freeware.
+It is called Oracle VM.
+Here you can find out more detail about What is Oracle VM.
+Keep connected with our Expert DBA Team Club blog for getting more and the latest database news including Oracle DBA Tutorials, tips and guidance.
+You can see some of the articles from blog page of Dbametrix too.

 When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals, Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.

 This expert DBA Team club blog always provides you latest technology news and database news to keep yourself up to date.
 You should need to be aware of Cloud database technology like DBaaS.
 All Oracle DBA tips are available in a single unique resource at our orageek.
 Meanwhile, we are also providing some sql tutorials for Oracle DBA.
 This is the part of Dbametrix Group and you would enjoy more advanced topics from our partner resource.